mbookham7/mb-crdb-multi-region-aks/markdown/crdb-setup.md

 --certs-dir=/cockroach/cockroach-certs
 ```

+Check the pods again, they should all now be ready.

 ```
 kubectl get pods --context $clus1 --namespace $loc1 kubectl get pods --context $clus2 --namespace $loc2 kubectl get pods --context $clus3 --namespace $loc3
 ```

+Now create a pod with a secure connection to the cluster and we can configure the cluster settings.
+Create the pod:

 ```
 kubectl config use-context $clus1 kubectl create -f https://raw.githubusercontent.com/cockroachdb/cockroach/master/cloud/kubernetes/multiregion/client-secure.yaml --namespace $loc1
 ```

+Connect to the pod.

 ```
 kubectl exec -it cockroachdb-client-secure -n $loc1 -- ./cockroach sql --certs-dir=/cockroach-certs --host=cockroachdb-public
 ```

+Create and user and make it an admin.

 ```
 CREATE USER craig WITH PASSWORD 'cockroach';
 GRANT admin TO craig;
 ```

+Apply your Enterprise Key if you have one...

 ```
 SET CLUSTER SETTING cluster.organization = '';
 SET CLUSTER SETTING enterprise.license = '';
 ```

+Configure the map view

 ```
 INSERT INTO system.locations VALUES